 Our homeschooling journey is something that consumes my heart and mind these days.
 I guess because it is unknown territory that we are walking into.
-So far it brought great fruit and I feel that our everyday life is bursting in colours like never before.
-My daughter’s “whys” have got completely new dimension, and I love, love, love how excited she got from receiving a magnifying glass by mail the other day.
+So far it has brought great fruit and I feel that our everyday life is bursting with colors like never before.
+My daughter’s “whys” have got a completely new dimension, and I love, love, love how excited she got from receiving a magnifying glass by mail the other day.
 I would like to share what happened when we emerged into our Montessori work 3 – hour session.
 You can read about our Homeschooling routine in this post.
-I hand picked list of Montessori materials for our classroom.
+I hand-picked a list of Montessori materials for our classroom.
 Aside from this list we also use some natural toys and materials that carry educational purpose.

-Here is a list of general guidelines that I follow during the Montessori 3-hour cycle to help it run smoother keeping child engaged
+Here is a list of general guidelines that I follow during the Montessori 3-hour cycle to help it run smoother keeping children engaged

-- Always follow child’s lead and build future lessons upon it;
+Always follow the child’s lead and build future lessons upon it;

-- Give as much vocabulary, knowledge, and information as possible on the topic of conversation.
+Give as much vocabulary, knowledge, and information as possible on the topic of conversation.
 I will explain this one.
-Once child is focused on a topic and is in the moment, when all his or her life is surrounded around that scorpion or whatever creepy thing it can be- you know they are hooked.
+Once a child is focused on a topic and is in the moment when all his or her life is surrounded by that scorpion or whatever creepy thing it can be you know they are hooked.
 It means that they are keen to listen to you talk about it for as long as the interest lasts.
-This is a perfect opportunity to throw as many complex words and facts (of course still within their ability grasp), he or she will soak it in like a sponge;
+This is a perfect opportunity to throw as many complex words and facts (of course still within their ability to grasp), as he or she will soak in like a sponge;

-- Follow sequence of presentations and always take learning to the next level.
-Knowing Montessori curriculum and scope and sequence is very crucial.
-At times, I jump to the next presentation too soon, but I do try to go back and revisit material/ subject if I notice a gap;
+Follow the sequence of presentations and always take learning to the next level.
+Knowing the Montessori curriculum and scope and sequence is very crucial.
+At times, I jump to the next presentation too soon, but I do try to go back and revisit the material/ subject if I notice a gap;

-Use an many natural materials as possible.
-This is more or less activity with natural loose parts from Natural ReSourcer; These materials are incredibly versatile and can be adopted to many different areas of learning.
+Use as many natural materials as possible.
+This is more or less activity with natural loose parts from Natural ReSourcer; These materials are incredibly versatile and can be adapted to many different areas of learning.

-- Think outside the box.
-I aim to utilise our materials to make as much use out of them as possible.
-For example, the metal insets get a great use every single day.
-We learnt about parts of a butterfly with their help.
+Think outside the box.
+I aim to utilize our materials to make as much use of them as possible.
+For example, the metal insets get great to use every single day.
+We learned about parts of a butterfly with their help.

 It is handy for doing art and fine motor activities as well.